*This story was inspired by a story from an episode of The Creep Dive podcast – though mine is based on fictional characters.*

 Muffled vibrations reached her.
 The high bell notes of Grace’s ringtone.
 She was the only person Tina knew who still used one.

 All the commotion in the kitchen cut off abruptly.
 There was nothing but the phone ringing for a few seconds before she heard shuffling and thudding.
 She pressed her hand still gripped around the phone to the door and pushed, just enough to open up an inch, enough to see him at the back door, the coat hooks there.
 He scrambled around his own jacket, rifling through the pockets.
 She could only see his back but she saw him pull something out and stop.
 He stared at it for another few seconds, his neck straightening up, but not turning.

 In her hand the screen went blank as the call ended.

 Tina stumbled back to Frankie, gripped him tightly from behind and kissed his fuzzy head until he squirmed.
-Bemused and starting to really get hungry now Frankie watched her put her grown up toy on the table, the one he wasn’t allowed to touch.
+Bemused and starting to really get hungry now Frankie watched her put her grown up toy on the table, the one that lit up and showed pictures but that he wasn’t allowed to touch.
 He grumbled as she took more of her bad juice.
 He wanted juice too.
 He wanted his Spiderman plate to play with.
 Why was no one feeding him?